List of EastEnders characters introduced in 2019: Chantelle Atkins

 Chantelle Atkins (also Baker), played by Jessica Plummer, is the daughter of Karen Taylor (Lorraine Stanley) and Mitch Baker (Roger Griffiths).
 Chantelle first appears in Episode 5891, originally broadcast on 26 March 2019.
-It was announced on 20 December 2018 that the character would be joining the series in 2019, when senior executive producer Kate Oates commented, "The Taylor family are set to be complete when Chantelle arrives in Walford and Chantelle certainly has that feisty Taylor streak.
-Things are set to get a whole lot louder in Walford in 2019."
+It was announced on 20 December 2018 that the character would be joining the series in 2019.
 Casting for the character was still taking place at the time.
 On 5 March 2019, it was announced that Plummer would be playing Chantelle.
 Further details about the character and her family, consisting of husband Gray Atkins (Toby-Alexander Smith) and their children Mia Atkins (Mahalia Malcolm) and Mackenzie Atkins (Isaac Lemonius), were announced on 11 March 2019.
-Of her casting, Plummer said, "Just like the majority of the UK, I grew up watching EastEnders.
-It's an absolute honour to be joining the cast with all my childhood favourites...
-Rickaaaaaaaay."

 Producers used the characters of Chantelle and Gray to explore the topic of domestic violence as Gray is revealed to be attacking Chantelle.
 The show worked closely with Women's Aid in order to portray the issue sensitively and accurately.
-Plummer said: "I feel honoured to take on the responsibility of Chantelle's story.
-This is an issue that I, and everyone at EastEnders, hope we can raise awareness of.
-Many women and men that are in Chantelle's situation suffer in silence and we really hope that by showing this story we can highlight an issue and encourage those in similar situations to seek the help they need."
 The story results in the character being killed-off, highlighting the impact of the COVID-19 pandemic on domestic violence; Chantelle was killed by Gray in the episode broadcast on 18 September 2020.
 Plummer said: "It's been such a privilege to play Chantelle and to be able to tell her story.
 Sadly what she goes through is all too common and her death is a reminder of the devastating effect of domestic abuse.
 I've known it wasn't going to end well for Chantelle for a while now and although it was a shock to find out her fate, far too many men and women suffer in silence so I hope that by raising awareness we can ultimately save lives.
 I am so grateful to all the team and my lovely cast members for being so supportive, I'll miss Albert Square."